baldurk/renderdoc/COMPILE.md

 Windows
 --------------

 The main [renderdoc.sln](renderdoc.sln) is a VS2010 solution.
-To build on later VS versions, simply open & upgrade, I've tested building on VS2012 and VS2013 without issues.
-It compiles fine in the [free VS2013 version](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx).
+To build on later VS versions, simply open & upgrade, I've tested building on VS2012, VS2013 and VS2015 without issues.
+It compiles fine in the [free VS2013 version](http://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx), just select to update the compilers.

 The only external dependency should be the [Windows 8.1 SDK](http://msdn.microsoft.com/en-us/windows/desktop/bg162891.aspx).
 The 8.0 SDK should also work fine, but [the vcxproj](renderdoc/renderdoc.vcxproj) is set up to look in `$(ProgramFiles)\Windows Kits\8.1\` for the necessary paths.
 If your SDK is installed elsewhere you'll also need to change these locally.
 You can also compile only against the June 2010 DirectX SDK if you undefine `INCLUDE_D3D_11_1` in `d3d11_common.h`, and `INCLUDE_DXGI_1_2` in `dxgi_wrapped.h`.